Getting started

 How Impeccable works

 Impeccable installs as a single agent skill called impeccable.
-You access all 23 sub-commands through it:
+You access all 23 commands through it:

 /impeccable <command> <target>